 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 People can submit their prescriptions to some pharmacies online.
-The pharmacy can then deliver the order or let the person know where they can pick it up nearby.
+The pharmacy can then deliver it or explain where to pick it up nearby.

-This article explores a range of safe online pharmacies, the pros and cons of buying medications online, and how to spot a fraudulent website.
+This article explores a range of safe online pharmacies.
+It also looks at some pros and cons of buying medications online and how to spot a fraudulent website.

-A safe online pharmacy will have the National Association of Boards of Pharmacy (NABP) Verified Internet Pharmacy Practice Sites seal.
-This means that the site is safe because it meets state licensure requirements, alongside other NABP criteria.
+In the United States, a safe online pharmacy has the National Association of Boards of Pharmacy (NABP) Verified Internet Pharmacy Practice Sites seal.
+This shows that the site is safe because it meets state licensure requirements, as well as other NABP criteria.

-The NABP has a safe site search tool.
-It helps a person check whether a site complies with NABP patient safety and pharmacy practice standards.
+The NABP has a safe site search tool that can lead people to pharmacies that meet patient safety and pharmacy practice standards.
 According to the Alliance for Safe Online Pharmacies, fewer than 1 in 20 people know that they can check whether a site is safe to use.